 A common flying tip when traveling with babies is to feed them during take-off and landing to help pop their ears.
 But sometimes your baby is hungry right before take-off or landing and doesn’t want to eat during that time.
 Even if you try to time it just right, there can be flight delays on the runway.
 You can use a pacifier to help your baby pop their ears instead if they don’t want to feed.

 13. Infant Clothes with Feet and Zippers

 Footed pajamas with zippers are your friends.
 Keeping baby nomad warm during flights or covered up in mosquito prone areas is essential.
 The full-length zipper makes it easier to change baby’s clothes quickly in the event of a blow-out diaper, getting them dressed after a bath, or just when they feel like being extremely squirmy.
 You can use them as a single layer, or as a secondary layer in slightly colder climates.
 Some outfits also have extra-long sleeves that you can fold over baby’s hands.
 It isn’t easy to keep socks and mittens on an infant so having an all-in-one clothing piece really helps.
-The footed pajamas that button up sometimes have cuter designs but when you’re a new (sleep-deprived) parent, you don’t want to fumble with snapping all the buttons when you could just use a zipper instead!
+The footed pajamas that button up sometimes have cuter designs but when you’re a jet-lagged parent, you don’t want to fumble with snapping all the buttons when you could just use a zipper instead!